shannonlindsay/Data-AI-Dev/index.md

 # Content Directory

 Hyperlinks to each of the lab exercises and lab environments are listed below.
+Log in to the lab environment with your Microsoft credentials.
+Please let me know ASAP in the Teams chat if you're having any issues with access.

+>**Note:
+>Logging in to the VM requires dual factor authentication.
+Have your device nearby!

-For testing, lab instructions will **not** be in the VM.
+For this week's testing, lab instructions will **not** be in the VM.
 Access the lab instructions here in GitHub.
+For labs that require Azure services (Azure SQL DB or Azure Synapse Analytics), login/subscription information can be found on the resources tab in the VM.
+The labs that require Azure services take longer to start, as there are scripts loading resources in the background.
+Allow ~5 minutes for the **Improve performance with hybrid tables** lab to start and ~10 minutes for the **Create a star schema model** and **Create a dataflow** labs to start.

 ## Labs